waikato-datamining/applied-deep-learning/docs/object_detection/paddledetection.md

 **Notes**

-* The predictions get output in [OPEX JSON format](https://github.com/WaikatoLink2020/objdet-predictions-exchange-format), which can view the predictions with the ADAMS *Preview browser*:
+* The predictions get output in [OPEX JSON format](https://github.com/WaikatoLink2020/objdet-predictions-exchange-format), which you can view the predictions with the ADAMS *Preview browser*:

     * [OPEX](../../previewing_predictions/#objdet_opex)